← Back to BlogSTRCSATA

 • 15 July 2026 — STRC first semi-monthly payment (subject to board declaration)

-Both changes are reflected across the live trackers, projectors, and dividend history pages on this site.
-The STRC hub and SATA hub show current rates and per-payment amounts updated to the new schedules.
+Both changes are reflected across the trackers, projectors and dividend-history pages here — the STRC hub and SATA hub show the current rates and per-payment amounts on the new schedules.

 This article is for informational purposes only and does not constitute financial advice.
 Dividend payments are subject to board declaration each period.
 Always consult a qualified financial adviser before making any investment decisions.